yangsenius/PoseNFS/README.md

       input_nodes_num: 1 # default
 ```

-We think that more potential computing units can be defined as candidate operations.
+More potential computing units can be defined as candidate operations.

 #### Body Parts Mode
 The body keypoints assignment for different parts is defined in [`src/network_factory/body_parts.py`](src/network_factory/body_parts.py)